Freely falling bodies in a standing-wave spacetime: Geodesic deviation equation

-In this subsection we present the numerical solutions to the geodesic deviation equation \eqref{fgd}.
+In this subsection, we present the numerical solutions to the geodesic deviation equation \eqref{fgd}.

-The linear gravitational waves are transverse, therefore, it is instructive to start our analysis with a ring of massive particles at one of the antinodes $z=\lambda(\frac{\pi}{2}+k)$, where $k\in \mathbb{Z}$.
-Without loss of generality we choose $k=0$ which is equivalent in our formulas to all even values of $k$.
+The linear gravitational waves are transverse; therefore, it is instructive to start our analysis with a ring of massive particles at one of the antinodes $z=\lambda(\frac{\pi}{2}+k)$, where $k\in \mathbb{Z}$.
+Without loss of generality, we choose $k=0$ which is equivalent in our formulas to all even values of $k$.
 The odd values of $k$ result in a slightly different equations, but for not too early times the behavior of metric functions is qualitatively similar.
 Analysis at odd antinodes may be thought of as a time-shifted analysis at even antinodes.

 Since the model is expanding, then the amplitude of waves is decreasing in time.
-The initial conditions are crucial for the shape of the Tissot diagram --- the interaction with the first wave determines the further evolution of the system.
-In Figure \ref{tissot}, we see two rings (solid and dashed) of particles initially at rest which evolve through a deformed `corrugated tubes' into ellipses (solid and dashed).
-These particles moves on geodesics.
+The initial conditions are crucial for the shape of the Tissot diagram---the interaction with the first wave determines the further evolution of the system.
+In Fig.\ \ref{tissot}, we see two rings (solid and dashed) of particles initially at rest which evolve through a deformed ``corrugated tubes'' into ellipses (solid and dashed).
+These particles move on geodesics.
 They are initially (at some $t=t_0$) at rest relative to the stationary (central) observer at an antinode $d\xi^{\hat \alpha}/d\tau|_{t_0}=d\xi^{\hat \alpha}/dt|_{t_0}=0$.
 (This condition does not correspond to being stationary in our coordinate frame, so in general the test particles do not move along any $\gamma_k$.)
-The standing gravitational waves do not have a compact support, so it is not clear how to define the velocity memory effect in such spacetimes.\footnote{The memory effect for plane gravitational waves is described in the article \cite{Zhang:2017rno}.} However, what we observe may be interpreted as some kind of the velocity memory: the trajectories of tests particles encode information about a phase of a standing gravitational wave at the initial time at which these particles have been released with zero initial velocity.
-This is clearly seen in Figure \ref{tissot} --- the long range trajectories of particles in solid and dashed rings differs.
+The standing gravitational waves do not have a compact support, so it is not clear how to define the velocity memory effect in such spacetimes.\footnote{The memory effect for plane gravitational waves is described in the paper \cite{Zhang:2017rno}.} However, what we observe may be interpreted as some kind of the velocity memory: the trajectories of tests particles encode information about a phase of a standing gravitational wave at the initial time at which these particles have been released with zero initial velocity.
+This is clearly seen in Fig.\ \ref{tissot}---the long-range trajectories of particles in solid and dashed rings differ.